-- 439. Plaintiffs hereby incorporate by reference all stated paragraphs. - 440.
-By reason of the aforementioned rules, regulations, acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City and O'Reilly violated the Establishment Clause of the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983. - 441.
-As set forth in this Complaint, by officially favoring and endorsing certain religious organizations, beliefs, and practices and disfavoring Plaintiffs and their religious beliefs and practices, Defendants City and O'Reilly violated the Establishment Clause. - 442.
-As set forth in this Complaint, Defendants' official endorsement of certain religious organizations, beliefs, and practices and official condemnation of Plaintiffs and their religious beliefs and practices lack a secular purpose, have the primary effect of advancing certain religions and religious beliefs and inhibiting Plaintiffs' religion and religious beliefs, and create excessive entanglement with religion in violation of the Establishment Clause. - 443.
-As set forth in this Complaint, Defendants' official endorsement of certain religious organizations, beliefs, and practices and official condemnation of Plaintiffs and their religious beliefs and practices convey an impermissible, government-sponsored message of approval of certain religious organizations, beliefs, and practices and disapproval of and hostility toward Plaintiffs and their religious beliefs and practices.
-As a result, Defendants' actions send a clear message to Plaintiffs and others who associate with them for religious purposes that they are outsiders, not full members of the political community and an accompanying message that those who oppose Plaintiffs and their religious beliefs and practices are insiders, favored members of the political community, in violation of the Establishment Clause.
+- 427. Plaintiffs hereby incorporate by reference all stated paragraphs. - 428.
+By reason of the aforementioned acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City and O'Reilly violated the Establishment Clause of the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983.

-444. As a direct and proximate result of Defendants' violation of the Establishment Clause, Plaintiffs have suffered irreparable harm, including the loss of their fundamental constitutional rights, entitling them to declaratory and injunctive relief and damages.
+- 429. By officially favoring and endorsing certain religious organizations, beliefs, and practices and disfavoring Plaintiffs and their religious beliefs and practices, Defendants City and O'Reilly violated the Establishment Clause. - 430.
+Defendants' official endorsement of certain religious organizations, beliefs, and practices and official condemnation of Plaintiffs and their religious beliefs and practices lack a secular purpose, have the primary effect of advancing certain religions and religious beliefs and inhibiting Plaintiffs' religion and religious beliefs, and create excessive entanglement with religion in violation of the Establishment Clause. - 431.
+Defendants' official endorsement of certain religious organizations, beliefs, and practices and official condemnation of Plaintiffs and their religious beliefs and practices convey an impermissible, government-sponsored message of approval of certain religious organizations, beliefs, and practices and disapproval of and hostility toward Plaintiffs and their religious beliefs and practices.
+As a result, Defendants' actions send a clear message to Plaintiffs and others who associate with them for religious purposes that they are outsiders, not full members of the political community and an accompanying message that those who oppose Plaintiffs and their religious beliefs and practices are insiders, favored members of the political community, in violation of the Establishment Clause. - 432.
+As a direct and proximate result of Defendants' violation of the Establishment Clause, Plaintiffs have suffered irreparable harm, including the loss of their fundamental constitutional rights, entitling them to declaratory and injunctive relief and damages.